-The RPTA Protocol contains a list of chemicals, along with their corresponding health risk-based allowable concentrations.
-The Protocol establishes a testing regime to evaluate levels of unintended chemical constituents in paperboard and contains information on how to use the test data.
+The RPTA Protocol contains a list of chemicals developed in cooperation with leading food safety industry experts, along with their corresponding health risk-based allowable concentrations.
+The Protocol establishes a testing regime to evaluate levels of unintended chemical constituents in paperboard or containerboard and contains information on how to use the test data.
 In addition, it establishes a process for further evaluations should test results deem additional study is needed.